Drugs in the Water

 The EPA has said they “recognize it is a growing concern [about drugs in the water] and we’re taking it very seriously.”
 Recent studies which have found alarming effects on human cells and wildlife.

-Drugs in waterways are damaging wildlife across the nation and around the globe, research shows.
+Drugs in waterways are damaging wildlife across the nation and around the globe.
 Notably, male fish are being feminized, creating egg yolk proteins, a process usually restricted to females.
-Pharmaceuticals also are affecting what are called sentinel species at the foundation of the pyramid of life – such as earthworms in the wild and zooplankton in the laboratory, studies show.
+Pharmaceuticals also are affecting what are called sentinel species at the foundation of the pyramid of life – such as earthworms in the wild and zooplankton in the laboratory.

 Some scientists stress that the research is extremely limited, and there are too many unknowns.
 They also express, however, that the documented health problems in wildlife are disconcerting.

-Most filters have not yet been tested to determine if and to what extent drugs will be removed.
-We also know that people don’t like to hear it, but test results can be misleading.
+We know that people don’t like to hear it, but test results can be misleading.
 Tests are naturally enough done with new filters and new filter media.
 The tests normally often don’t indicate how long that level of filtration will last when the filters are put to work over time.

 But the answer is yes.
-The filters we sell include FOAM ADVANTAGE kdf, which very effectively filters chemically-based contaminants, and granulated coconut carbon, which is particularly effective at filtering organic contaminants, which includes hormones.
+The wide-spectrum filters we sell include FOAM ADVANTAGE kdf, which very effectively filters chemically-based contaminants (including drugs), and granulated coconut carbon, which is particularly effective at filtering organic contaminants, which includes hormones.
+All the media in these filters is the best quality available.
+That doesn’t mean you can rely on 100% removal.
+It does mean good protection for you.

 There are drugs in the water